FredHutch/coop/_posts/2020-02-25-community-group-overview.md

 We'll use this information to:

 * Post to the Google and Outlook calendars
-* Announce the group in our monthly newsletter and on Slack
+* Announce the group in our quarterly newsletter and on Slack
 * List the group on our webpage and the training page on the Fred Hutch Biomedical Data Science Wiki

 Thanks for supporting the bioinformatics and data science community!